Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     * Drag the 'FORWARD' block to the 'Direction' argument of the 'command' block
     * Click the 'Math' submenu
     * Drag two '0' blocks to the 'command' block
-    * Change the first argument to 0.5
+    * Change the second argument to 3
-    * Change the third to 3
+    * Change the third to 0.5

     Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder() in Drive.java. .gearing(motorGearing) may also need to be corrected for greater accuracy